Socks-001/Xone/to_do.md

 XX If you only want top‑level, leave it.

-Move remaining particle assets into graphics_data.py (optional)
+XX Move remaining particle assets into graphics_data.py (optional)

-Keep all art loading in one place for maintainability.
+XX Keep all art loading in one place for maintainability.

 Pathfinding cadence + caching (A*)